githubcbrc/KGWASMatrix/README.md

 **Script for Submitting Jobs for All Accessions (submit_all_accessions.sh)**

-Suppose you have a file named ``accessions.txt`` where each line contains an accession number.
+Suppose you have a file named ``accessions.txt`` where each line contains an accession name.
 You can write a wrapper script that reads each accession from the file and submits a job for it.

 ```bash
 #!/bin/bash